berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section01 Lesson 10 Intro.md

               (else (iter (+ count 1) accum))))
       (iter a 0))

-This second program makes use of `accumulate`, `filter`, and `enumerate-interval`.
+This second procedure makes use of `accumulate`, `filter`, and `enumerate-interval`.

     (define (sum-primes a b)
       (accumulate +
                   0
                   (filter prime? (enumerate-interval a b))))

 In carrying out the computation, the first program needs only to store the sum being accumulated.

-In contrast, the filter in the second program cannot do any testing until enumerate-interval has constructed a complete list of the numbers in the interval.
-The filter generates another list, which in turn is passed to accumulate before being collapsed to form a sum.
+In contrast, the `filter` in the second program cannot do any testing until `enumerate-interval` has constructed a complete list of the numbers in the interval.
+The `filter` generates another list, which in turn is passed to `accumulate` before being collapsed to form a sum.

 Such large intermediate storage is not needed by the first program, which we can think of as enumerating the interval incrementally, adding each prime to